By DANIEL RUSSELL

 While most of us have heard of Virgin’s successes (airlines, mobile phone, music), we don’t remember Virgin Cola, Virgin Brides, Virgin Cars, Virgin Vie, Virgin Clothing, or Virgin Digital – all failures.
 Sir Richard Branson has what he calls a “failure principle” by which he takes risks and learns from them each time.

-With such drastic differences in how leaders face failure and demonstrate resilience, it leads us to ask why there are such stark differences?
-And how can we improve our own response to adversity?
+With such drastic differences in how leaders face failure and demonstrate resilience, it leads us to ask why there are such stark differences.
+How can we improve our own response to adversity?

 What is resilience?

-The American Psychological Association (APA) defines resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress” (The Road to Resilience, APA, Washington DC, 2010).
+The American Psychological Association (APA) defines resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress”.
 We know it when we experience it and see it in others.

 Neuroscience tells us that genetic factors play an important role in an individual’s response to stress as well as in exhibiting resilience.
 Based on genetic research, we know that some people are more vulnerable to depression and post-traumatic stress disorder.